 Understanding Small Business Liability Insurance

-Commercial General Liability (CGL) insurance protects your company if the actions of you or your employee causes personal injury or property damage.
+Commercial General Liability (CGL) insurance protects your company if the actions of you or your employee cause personal injury or property damage.
 CGL also protects your company if someone is injured on your property.
 The level of coverage your business needs and the premium you will pay depends on the level of risk inherent in your industry.
-Have your LegalShield provider law firm review the terms of your policy before signin

 - What does CGL cover? - CGL insurance pays for your obligations, such as medical costs for personal injury or repair and replacement costs for personal property damage.
 In addition, CGL may cover legal fees, as well as possible compensatory and punitive damages awarded in the event of a lawsuit.
 Legal fees and damage awards can escalate quickly in the event of a suit or mediation.